huangjien/writer/README.md

 # Writer

-A Flutter application for reading novels with Supabase-backed storage, localization, and Text-To-Speech (TTS) support.
+A Flutter application for reading novels with localization and Text-To-Speech (TTS) support.

 ## Overview
-- Reads chapters stored in Supabase and supports local Markdown imports.
+- Reads novels/chapters from the backend and supports offline caching.
-- Saves reading progress and supports authenticated progress sync.
+- Saves reading progress.
 - Provides TTS playback with locale mapping and configurable settings.
 - Ships with Makefile targets to simplify development and release builds across platforms.